Blaster

 In an effort to understand exactly how my entire project worked and gain insight and experience into how multiplayer games work, I decided to learn how to code a multiplayer plugin first.
 This meant making my own multiplayer sessions subsystem which I based off of the game instance for persistent sessions, safe server travel, correct lifetime and easy access through the game instance.

-Delegate & Async Communication
+Delegate and Async Communication

-The subsystem also taught my how to create dynamic multicast delegates as well as their importance in cases where there could be delays in retrieving necessary information.
+The subsystem also taught me how to create dynamic multicast delegates as well as their importance in cases where there could be delays in retrieving necessary information.
 For example when a player clicks the join button on the main menu, that calls a function on the subsystem that searches for suitable sessions through the online session interface, which broadcasts the result of that search once complete, a broadcast that is bound to by another function in the subsystem, which broadcasts the results with a custom delegate back to the menu that can correctly select and join a session.

-Matchmaking & Session Filtering
+Matchmaking and Session Filtering

 The menu is where all of the match type information is stored and game mode selection takes place after the find session delegate has been broadcast.
-Here, all the the search results are filtered through until one is found with a match type that matches the desired game mode, which is automatically joined.
+Here, all the search results are filtered through until one is found with a match type that matches the desired game mode, which is automatically joined.
 After this process, if no suitable session is found and joined, the join button is enabled allowing players to search again.

-Steam Integration & Networking
+Steam Integration and Networking

 Furthermore, I decided to make my plugin work using Steam and its network features, meaning my game doesn’t rely on peer to peer connections.
 This means that not only does it automatically use peoples steam usernames rather than needing separate account creation, as well as significantly more security for players and their IP addresses.